 Some of these commands can also be used to search social platforms.

-On Facebook it’s quite frustrating looking for a page using Facebook search.
+Looking for a Facebook page using Facebook search can be quite frustrating.
 A much quicker and more effective way is using Google.
 Here’s an example:

 site:www.facebook.com inurl:<name you are looking for>

-Inurl: If you are looking for a word or collection or words that are part of the web address.
-For example, if you were looking for the pepsi Facebook page you could type:
+Inurl: If you are looking for a word or collection of words that are part of the web address.
+For example, if you were looking for the Pepsi Facebook page you could type: